open-make/openmakewebsite/content/blog/2023-02-13-ventmon/index.en.md

 {{< expand "Show answer">}}
 I would refer you to the free spirit code document which sort of answers your question.
 There is a software system that's very important which was not developed by public invention, it's develped by helpful engineering, I'm on the board of helpful engineering as well, called VentOS which was initiated by an Australian anesthesiologist named Eric Schultz.
 It's the software which runs on the PolyVent machine.
 PolyVent is a mechanical ventilator.
 If you think of a family of technologies, there are quite a few.
 I'm going to name them now.

 As a computer scientist, you understand the modern way this is done in software.
-You end up having a lot of GitHub repositories or Git Lab repositories corresponding to a project.
-You try to identify libraries or sub modules which can be taken out and reused.
+You end up having a lot of GitHub repositories or GitLab repositories corresponding to a project.
+You try to identify libraries or sub-modules which can be taken out and reused.
 We've done that as much as possible.
 If you look at the Public Invention GitHub there are probably 20 repositories, in one way or another that relates to the free spirit ecosystem.
 I call it ECOSOC but I'm  going to tell you the main ones.
 One is PolyVent a mechanical ventilator.
 Another one is the VentMon.
 The PolyVent runs the VentOS.
 'OS' originally meant operating system but that isn't really an operating system.
 It's a platform for mechanical ventilation.

 The idea is VentOS should be able to run any microcontroller-based mechanical ventilator because they're all fundamentally the same.
 Even if the mechanism which powers them use a piston, compressed air, a bellow, fan or blower.
 Fundamentally, they all do the same thing.
 The idea was to build VentOS and then we use hardware drivers to change based on which kind of mechanical equipment you have.
 There's nothing original about this except that it had never been applied to mechanical ventilation before.
 If you were building a computer or something else, you would do the same thing.
 I'm taking techniques developed by the open source software world and applying them to this new realm.